 Block Printing in Bagru

 Hear the words 'Indian textiles' and the first image that springs to mind is mostly likely to be of a length fabric covered with beautiful, block-printed patterns.
-It’s thought that printing designs onto fabric actually originated in China some 4,500 years ago, but it was the Indians who made the art their own.
-It is a tradition that continues today, particularly in the village of Bagru.
+The art of printing designs onto fabric is believed to have originated in China some 4,500 years ago, but it was the craftspeople of India who made it their own.

-There are two styles of traditional Bagru block-printing – one features dark, generally geometric, patterns on a cream background, the other light-coloured motifs on a dark ground.
-This second style is known as dabu, named after the mixture of local black clay, wheat powder, guar gum and lime water the printers use to apply pattern to the fabric.
+There are two styles of traditional Bagru block-printing.
+One features dark, generally geometric, patterns on a cream background, the other light-coloured motifs on a dark ground.
+This second style is known as dabu, named after the mixture of local black clay, wheat powder, guar gum, and lime water which the printers use to apply pattern to the fabric.
 As the dabu does not absorb dye, these areas remain uncoloured when the fabric is dyed.